 Reducing our Operational Environmental Factors

 In 2009, our company established a baseline of key environmental metrics which helps quantify the environmental impact of our plant and facility operations.
-The baseline for energy consumption, Greenhouse gas emissions, water consumption and solid waste generation served as the starting point from which we developed long term reduction goals and against which we measure progress in these key areas.
+The baseline for energy consumption, Greenhouse gas emissions, water consumption and solid waste generation served as the starting point from which we developed long term reduction goals.

 The measurement and goal setting process will bolster and continue to drive past efforts in the area of resource conservation.
 Past & current projects include lighting retrofits, boiler efficiency improvements, high efficiency air compressor installation, water reuse/conservation projects, energy efficient roof installations, and expanded recycling programs.